-For the point-source model implemented here, parameters include stress drop ($\Delta\sigma$), source depth (H), path damping (Q(f) = Q_o f4), shallow crustal damping (kappa), and crustal amplification.
-For the regional crust, the Midcontinent model from EPRI (1993; also in Toro et al., 1997) was adopted.
-The crustal model is listed in Table 1.
+For the point-source model implemented here, parameters include stress drop ($\Delta \sigma$), source depth (H), path damping (Q(f) = Q_o f1), shallow crustal damping (kappa), and crustal amplification.
+For the regional crust, the Midcontinent and Gulf Coast models from EPRI (1993; also in Toro et al., 1997) were adopted.
+The crustal models are listed in Table 1.
 The Moho is at a depth of about 40 km.
 Geometrical attenuation is assumed to be magnitude dependent, using a model based on inversions of the Abrahamson and Silva (1997) empirical attenuation relation with the point-source model.
 The model for geometrical attenuation is given by where a = 1.0296, b = -0.0422, and 80 km reflects about twice the crustal thickness (Table 1).

-$$R^{-(a+b(M-6.5))}, R \le 80 \text{ km}; R^{-(a+b(M-6.5))/2}, R \ge 80 \text{ km}$$ (1)
+$$R^{\text{-(a+b(M-6.5))}}, \ R \le 80 \text{ km}; \qquad R^{\text{-(a+b(M-6.5))/2}}, \qquad \qquad R > 80 \text{ km} \tag{1}$$

 The duration model is taken as the inverse corner frequency plus a smooth distance term of 0.05 times the hypocentral distance (Herrmann, 1985).
 Monotonic trends in both the geometrical attenuation and distance duration models produced no biases in the validation exercises using WNA and CENA recordings (Appendix A) and are considered appropriate when considerable variability in crustal structure that may exist over a region, as well as variability in source depth.
 Additionally, extensive modeling exercises have shown that the effects of source finiteness, coupled with variability in source depth and crustal structure, result in smooth attenuation with distance, accompanied by a large variability in ground motions (EPRI, 1993).
+More recently, regressions for peak acceleration, peak particle velocity, and peak displacement on WNA strong motion data (over 50 earthquakes, $\mathbf{M} \approx 5.0$ to 7.6), including the recent Chi-Chi, Taiwan and Koaceli and Duzce.
+Turkey earthquakes using a smooth monotonic distance dependency (Equation 3) showed symmetric distributions of residuals about zero (Silva et al., 2002).
+These results suggest a monotonic distance dependency adequately reflects strong motion distance attenuation when considering multiple earthquakes and variable crustal conditions and is an appropriate assumption for estimating strong ground motions for the next earthquake.